Leave of Absence

 Leave Policy: Withdrawal or Leave of Absence

 Students may find it necessary to interrupt their studies and leave the University either by withdrawing or by taking a voluntary leave of absence.
 Withdrawal is defined as leaving the University with no intention of returning.
-A leave of absence, on the other hand, means that the sudent is voluntarily leaving the University temporarily and plans to return.
+A leave of absence means that the student is voluntarily leaving the University temporarily and plans to return.

 To officially take a leave, or to withdraw, students must complete a Withdrawal Form or a Leave of Absence Form, and secure all required signatures before processing.
 Not doing so can result in tuition charges or submission of failing grades.
 Forms are available in the academic departments, and in the dean's office.
 Additional details about the Leave Policy, as well as the required forms, is available on The HUB website.